pirosikick/gulp-comment2md/README.md

 # gulp-comment2md

-Generates markdown files from JavaScript comments
+gulp-commnet2md is a gulp plugin that generates markdown file from JavaScript comments.

 ## Install